Guides

 What are the benefits of using RESTful APIs?

-RESTful APIs are designed to be stateless, meaning that each API request carries all the necessary information to fulfill the request.
-This design allows for easy scalability as the server does not need to maintain any client-specific state.
-It enables developers to horizontally scale their application by adding more servers as the demand increases, without worrying about managing session state or affinity.
+Scalability: Designed to be stateless, each API request includes all the information needed for processing, eliminating the need for servers to maintain client-specific state.
+This allows applications to scale horizontally by simply adding servers as demand grows, without concerns about session management or server affinity.

 RESTful APIs vs. Regular APIs